Dental material: Composite resin

 Composite resin fillings (also called white fillings) are a mixture of nanoparticles or powdered glass and plastic resin, and can be made to resemble the appearance of the natural tooth.
 Although cosmetically superior to amalgam fillings, composite resin fillings are usually more expensive.
 Bis-GMA based resins contain Bisphenol A, a known endocrine disrupter chemical, and may contribute to the development of breast cancer.
-However, it has been demonstrated that the extremely low levels of bis-GMA released by composite restorations do not cause a significant increase in markers of renal injury, when compared to amalgam restorations.
-That is, there is no added risk of renal or endocrine injury in choosing composite restorations over amalgams.
+However, there is no added risk of kidney or endocrine injury in choosing composite restorations over amalgams.
 PEX-based materials do not contain Bisphenol A and are the least cytotoxic material available.

 Most modern composite resins are light-cured photopolymers, meaning that they harden with light exposure.
 They can then be polished to achieve maximum aesthetic results.
 Composite resins experience a very small amount of shrinkage upon curing, causing the material to pull away from the walls of the cavity preparation.
 This makes the tooth slightly more vulnerable to microleakage and recurrent decay.
-Microleakage can be minimized or eliminated by utilizing proper handling techniques and appropriate material selection.
+Microleakage can be minimized or eliminated with proper handling techniques and appropriate material selection.

-In some circumstances, less tooth structure can be removed compared to preparation for other dental materials such as amalgam and many of the indirect methods of restoration.
+In some circumstances, using composite resin allows less of the tooth structure to be removed compared to other dental materials such as amalgam and indirect methods of restoration.
 This is because composite resins bind to enamel (and dentin too, although not as well) via a micromechanical bond.
 As conservation of tooth structure is a key ingredient in tooth preservation, many dentists prefer placing materials like composite instead of amalgam fillings whenever possible.

 Generally, composite fillings are used to fill a carious lesion involving highly visible areas (such as the central incisors or any other teeth that can be seen when smiling) or when conservation of tooth structure is a top priority.

-The bond of composite resin to tooth, is especially affected by moisture contamination and cleanliness of the prepared surface.
+The bond of composite resin to tooth is especially affected by moisture contamination and the cleanliness of the prepared surface.
 Other materials can be selected when restoring teeth where moisture control techniques are not effective.